Sue9104/web-manual/interface.md

 - **Settings**: All the settings can be adjusted according to the progress, such as project name, deadline, priority level, visibility level, source and target languages.

-  - add more project members:
+  - **add more project members**: master can easily add a new member from the select.